-We here communicate E. mexicana from the western Pacific and not from the western Atlantic, from which it has been originally described, indicating a possible broad distribution of the species.
-Our presentation should be substantiated by epitypification in the future based on material that would have been collected from the Gulf of Mexico, the type locality of E. mexicana (Balech 1967).
-The importance of this methodological approach has been discussed in various previous studies (Kretschmann et al. 2015, 2018a, b; Tillmann et al. 2017).
-Nevertheless, our presentation allows for the taxonomic clarification of Ensiculifera also at the generic level already today.
-Subsequently, it is to be kept as a separate lineage based on morpho-molecular data and is not to be included in Scrippsiella as proposed by Indelicato and Loeblich III (1986).
+Here, we report on E. mexicana from the western Pacific and not from the western Atlantic where it was originally described, indicating a possible broad distribution of the species.
+To support the present work, we plan to provide epitypification in the future based on material from the Gulf of Mexico, the type locality of E. mexicana (Balech 1967).
+The importance of this approach has been discussed in various previous studies (Kretschmann et al. 2015, 2018a, b; Tillmann et al. 2017).
+Nevertheless, this work provides a taxonomic clarification of Ensiculifera at the generic level..

-Molecular phylogenetics indicate that P. imariense, comb. nov., is not aan element of Ensiculifera but to Pentapharsodinium and its type species, P. dalei.
-This is corroborated by morphology: The thecal surface having numerous trichocyst pores surrounded by concentric circles and the organic-walled coccoid cell with capitate processes (Gu et al. 2013b; Indelicato and Loeblich III.
+Molecular phylogenetics indicate that P. imariense, comb. nov., is not closely related to Ensiculifera, but to Pentapharsodinium and its type, P. dalei (Figs 10 and 11).
+This is corroborated by morphology: the thecal surface has numerous trichocyst pores surrounded by concentric circles, and the organic-walled coccoid cell has capitate processes (Gu et al. 2013b; Indelicato and Loeblich III.
 1986; Kobayashi and Matsuoka 1995).
 However, P. imariensis, comb. nov., has a long spine on the c1 plate, and such a spine has never been observed in P. dalei (Gu et al. 2013b; Kobayashi and Matsuoka 1995).
-Furthermore, a contact between the plates Sp and c1 has been described by Kobayashi and Matsuoka (1995), which resembles the situation in Scrippsiella (Lewis 1991), with which it is not closer related, though.
-Our SEM observations of P. imariensis, comb. nov., show plate Sp being short without contact to plate c1 (Fig. 6E) that we cannot exclude an incorrect observation made by Kobayashi and Matsuoka (1995: fig. 23).
-Kobayashi and Matsuoka (1995) also described the coccoid cell of P. imariensis, comb. nov., as characterised by wider processes (1.5–2.2 µm wide), and pointed out that this feature may be the key to distinguish coccoid cells of P. imariensis, comb. nov., and P. dalei.
-However, the processes of P. imariensis, comb. nov., can vary, as it is shown in the present study (Fig. 5E–H).
-Thus, morphological traits of the coccoid cells do not allow for unequivocal species identification between P. imariensis, comb. nov., P. dalei and P. dalei var. aciculiferum; molecular studies are needed to identify those dinophytes to the species level.
+Furthermore, a contact between plates Sp and c1 was described by Kobayashi and Matsuoka (1995), resembling the situation in Scrippsiella (Lewis 1991), although P. imariensis is not closely related to the latter.
+Our SEM observations of P. imariensis, comb. nov., show that plate Sp is short and does not contact plate c1 (Fig. 6E).
+Thus, we cannot exclude an incorrect observation by Kobayashi and Matsuoka (1995: fig. 23).
+Kobayashi and Matsuoka (1995) also described the coccoid cell of P. imariensis, comb. nov., as characterised by wider processes (1.5–2.2 µm wide) and pointed out that this feature may be key to distinguishing coccoid cells of P. imariensis, comb. nov., from P. dalei.
+However, the processes of P. imariensis, comb. nov., vary (Fig. 5E–H).
+Thus, morphological traits of the coccoid cells do not allow for the unequivocal species distinction of P. imariensis, comb. nov., P. dalei, and P. dalei var. aciculiferum; molecular studies are needed to identify those dinophytes to the species and subspecies rank.

-The fossil record of Ensiculiferaceae, fam. nov.
+The fossil record of Ensiculiferaceae